Drones for Farming and Precision Agriculture

 Hi-Tec Trinity Agricultural Drone

 Fixed wing agricultural drones allow a vast area to be assessed quickly, so are well-suited to image capture and analysis applications across vast areas, such as crop health or irrigation analysis.
-Fixed wing drones typically require an area for take off and landing (which is not usually a problem in farming applications), however small hand-launched fixed-wing agricultural drones are also available.
+Fixed wing drones typically require an area for take off and landing (which is not usually a problem in farming applications), however small hand-launched fixed-wing drones are also available.

-VTOL (vertical take-off and landing) drones remove the requirement for a large landing area and are well-suited to image analysis and crop-spraying applications, however they typically have a shorter operational flight time than fixed wing agricultural drones and are less able to analyse vast areas of farmland.
-The recent development of hybrid fixed-wing VTOL agricultural drones, which take off vertically and then transition to horizontal winged flight, combine the benefits of both types of system making them suitable for a very wide variety of applications.
+VTOL (vertical take-off and landing) drones remove the requirement for a large landing area and are well-suited to image analysis and crop-spraying applications, however they typically have a shorter operational flight time than fixed wing UAVs and are less able to analyse vast areas of farmland.
+The recent development of hybrid fixed-wing VTOL drones, which take off vertically and then transition to horizontal winged flight, combine the benefits of both types of system making them suitable for a very wide variety of applications.